A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Challenges and Future Directions

-Third, from the perspective of probability theory, a generative Pre-trained language model (referring specifically to the GPT-like models) is essentially an enhanced version of dense conditional probability $p\left(x_{n} \mid x_{1}, x_{2}, \ldots, x_{n-1}\right)$ to describe the probability distribution of natural language.
+Third, from the perspective of probability theory, a generative pre-trained language model (referring specifically to the GPT-like models) is essentially an enhanced version of dense conditional probability $p\left(x_{n} \mid x_{1}, x_{2}, \ldots, x_{n-1}\right)$ to describe the probability distribution of natural language.
 However, this local normalization format has certain limitations in paragraph/document-level modeling.
-For example, it is hard to keep long-range coherency in both semantic logic and controlled condition.
-It calls for further research to establish global normalization based on PLMs to ensure that text generation can be controlled locally and globally at the same time.
+For example, it is hard to keep long-range coherence in terms of both semantic logic and controlled condition.
+It calls for further research to establish a global normalization based on PLMs to ensure that text generation can be controlled locally and globally at the same time.

-Fourth, the construction of large-scale pre-trained language models is typically data-driven, which allows the models to learn the primary logic and common sense contained in the training corpus.
-However, the knowledge captured in those models is rather superficial.
-The PLMs will lose generalization ability when the training data does not contain relevant common sense and domain-specific knowledge.
-Therefore, purely relying on PLMs could be difficult to control the generated texts faithfully to common sense and rich knowledge specific to the target domain.
+Fourth, the construction of large-scale PLMs is typically data-driven, which allows the models to learn the primary logic and commonsense knowledge contained in the training corpus.
+However, the knowledge captured in those models is often rather superficial.
+The PLMs will lose generalization ability when the training data does not contain relevant commonsense and domain-specific knowledge.
+Therefore, purely relying on PLMs could be difficult to control the generated texts faithfully with respect to commonsense and rich knowledge specific to the target domain.

-Fifth, a reasonable and reliable evaluation has always been a bottleneck restricting the development of more advanced text generation technologies.
+Fifth, reasonable and reliable evaluation has always been a bottleneck restricting the development of more advanced text generation technologies.
 This is also the case for controllable text generation.
 Generally speaking, the satisfaction of controlled conditions is relatively easy to evaluate.
 However, there is still a lack of an objective, accurate and comprehensive evaluation mechanism that is fully compatible with human judgment.
 For controllable text generation, in addition to the control conditions, the quality of the text itself is equally important.
 If the quality of the generated text of an NLG model cannot be accurately evaluated, it is hard to think of a way to control them.